 Since 2015 natural language understanding has enabled systems to be operated using naturally spoken instructions instead of pre-setting commands.

-BMW iDrive also showed the way for digital services operating within the car.
+BMW iDrive also showed the way for digital services to operate within the car.
 In 2007, the company integrated Google search, and it became the first company to offer unlimited in-car internet access in 2008.

 In 2016, the BMW Connected app allowed its users to integrate their car fully into the digital lifestyle.
 This service since then has been broadened, and now it offers a wide range of functionality through My BMW app.